feher/the-cubes-demo/README.txt

 - Enable/disable shadow map view : Press the D key.
 - Exit                           : Escape key or close the window.

-There is an exit animation (all marbles disappear) and the window closes only when the animation has finished.
+There is an exit animation (all models disappear) and the window closes only when the animation has finished.

 Directory structure